 It's an about me story rather than us.
 I grew up in the great state of Maine running through the forest and sailing on the ocean.
 When not exploring the outdoors, I would spend hours drawing and creating.
 During high school, I landed a job with a goldsmith.
 Let's just say that my future was sealed the first time I soldered gold.

 I attended the Rhode Island School of Design graduating with a Jewelry and Metals BFA in 1994.
-For several years after college, I worked for various jewelers (some fine, some art, some costume) in the Providence area fine tuning my skills with their guidance.
+For several years after college, I worked for various jewelers (some fine, some art, some costume) in the Providence area while fine tuning my skills with their guidance.

 In 2001, I returned to my beloved Maine.
-After a lengthy absence from the bench (back to school, brief career change, marriage, pregnancy, and child, in that order), I returned to metalsmithing, opened my online shop and vended at my first show in 2008.
+After a lengthy absence from the bench (back to school, brief career change, marriage, pregnancy, and child, in that order), I returned to silversmithing, opened my online shop and vended at my first show in 2008.

 My work is ever evolving and my inspirations are quirky: a discarded antique button, a rusted washer from the boatyard, a lone porcelain doll arm, a lichen foliose, insects, spores, microbes.
 People have described my jewelry as modern treasures.
 I like to think of my work as a future heirloom.
-I craft jewelry to last this lifetime and beyond.
+I build jewelry to last this lifetime and beyond.

 -Jennifer, owner/designer/metalsmith at Quench Metalworks